Tanvir000Tonoy/2025/February 2025.md

 [25.02.2025]
 Cleaned my room , also my cloths too.
 Getting ready for the academic comeback.
 Planning how to be a good student also a good friend.
 Good English speaker :)

+{My aim for feb was to recap the python syntax now I should do that, I believe I have few days to spend on this topic and still manage to survive in Australia }

+Today I will try to Achieve those points.
+1. Store the transcend ssd into your main luggage .
+2. Reset the macbook
+3. Make sure you're productive again.
+4. Use macbook for 4 hourse reading books and youtube only .
+5. Take control of your emotion .Nothing to do with the emotion.
+6. Cook the meal again for costras and Tonoy :)
 ```
 ```